 Let's face it, emergencies can be scary and stressful.

 They create upheaval and havoc faster than you have time to process what's going on, and can take years to recover from.

 When most people experience a lot of stress they don't think as clearly as usual, affecting decisions and reactions.

-Taking the time to prepare your mind could help you respond better to an emergency.
+Taking the time to learn how to get prepared mentally could help you respond better to an emergency.